About Ed Wilson

 Ed also toured Vietnam three times during the war entertaining the troops with the ABC Dance Band.
 In 1993 he received the Vietnam Logistic Support medal for his services during the conflict.
 He has worked with some of the biggest names in showbiz - Frank Sinatra, Sammi Davis jnr, Liza Minelli, Bobby Darin, Tony Bennett and Tom Jones to name a few.
 Ed was an integral member of the orchestras for major television shows including the Don Lane show, Geoff Harvey’s band at channel 9 and Tommy Tycho's band at channel 7.....and is still one of the most sought after session trombonists in Australia.

 In the eighties Ed headed north to Queensland where he played in numerous club bands until his return to Sydney in 1987 when he joined the NSW Police Band as musical arranger.
 Ed also spent a year writing new arrangements for all the army bands around Australia.

 Realising that most school bands in Australia were only playing American arrangements Ed formed his own publishing company with his wife, Esther, in 1990.
 He would eventually supply these bands with his own music.
 Ed & Esther now publish and sell directly to schools all over Australia.
 Ed Wilson’s arrangements have become an important thread in the growing musical culture for young musicians in Oz and elsewhere around the world.

-The Ed Wilson Big Band has released a couple if albums in the nineties, '' Up the pace'' an album that he both composed and arranged called ''Song for Joel'' (dedicated to Joel Corrigan), a mix of Ed’s originals plus a couple of carefully selected standards.
+The Ed Wilson Big Band has released a couple if CDs, '' Up the pace'' an album that he both composed and arranged called ''Song for Joel'' (dedicated to Joel Corrigan), a mix of Ed’s originals plus a couple of carefully selected standards.